Citation, DOI & article data

 Takayasu arteritis (TAK), also known as idiopathic medial aortopathy or pulseless disease, is a granulomatous large vessel vasculitis that predominantly affects the aorta and its major branches.
 It may also affect the pulmonary arteries.
 The exact cause is not well known but the pathology is thought to be similar to giant cell arteritis.

 Interestingly, it has been noted that there is a degree of geographic concurrence of cases of tuberculosis and Takayasu arteritis, suggesting a link between them.
-Perhaps TB triggers an immune-mediated reaction to the large vessels?
-This hypothesis remains contentious 12.
+A possible hypothesis is that tuberculosis may trigger an immune-mediated reaction to the large vessels however this remains contentious 12.

 It induces clinically varied ischemic symptoms due to stenotic lesions or thrombus formation.
 The exact spectrum can be highly variable and dependent on the territory of vascular involvement.